-The course consists of taught modules, work-based learning project and enables to explore a topic of interest in depth, with the aim to publish.
+The course consists of taught modules, a work-based learning project and enables you to explore a topic of interest in depth, with the aim to publish.
 You will learn how to lead and manage healthcare practice and implement research advances to enrich evidence-based practice.
-The course will help you to develop ability to implement workplace learning in clinical settings, and competently research healthcare issues within your workplace.
+The course will help you to develop the ability to implement workplace learning in clinical settings, and competently research healthcare issues within your workplace.
 You will also gain the skills to prepare you for management of change and to apply your learning to projects within the workplace.

 Assessment methods include module-related assignments, presentations and a 'capstone' project.

 Please note that this is an indicative list of modules and is not intended as a definitive list.